Online Services in KansasPage Overview

 - Most Common Vehicle Services (online and otherwise)

 - Vehicle Buying and Selling Services

 You don't need a pair of ruby red slippers to wish away a trip to the DMV so you can stay home.
 Instead, check out various online driver and vehicle services listed below.

-Typically, driver services are handled through the Kansas Department of Revenue's Division of Motor Vehicles (DMV).
+Typically, driver services are handled through the Department of Revenue's Division of Vehicles (DMV).
 We (DMV.org) also connect you to third-party vendors offering time-saving services; these are often not affiliated with the government.
 If you don't see the online service you need in the various sections below, you might have to visit a nearby KS branch office.
 You can also peruse DMV.org or the state site for specific details.